 Each app is dedicated to a different topic: one for counting, one for basic operations, one for geometry, and so on.

-Just like in Sushi Monster, maths is learnt and practised through playing games which engage children and can be played anywhere.
+Just like in Sushi Monster, maths is learned and practised through playing games which engage children and can be played anywhere.

 There are seven apps in total which can be downloaded for £3.99 each or £19.99 in a bundle.